data-octo/deeplearning-30mins/README.md

 The code is written in Python Jupyter Notebook.
 You can set up environment in your own computer to try the code, or you can access [Trinket](https://trinket.io/library/trinkets/create?lang=python3) to practice.

 We believe AI is the future and Neural Network can help us get started with this technology to make the world better.
 We welcome everyone to share feedbacks and contribute together!
+When participating, you not only understand more about Neural Network, but also learn about Git, Markdown, and Python.